 As you know, the history of the Green Bay Packers is incredibly vast.
 The franchise has been around for a century and has won a championship in a record six different decades.
 There are so many notable names jostling for remembrance in the team’s remarkable history that a list such as this as subjective as it is respectful to all generations of Packers’ players.

 This list wasn’t put together for any specific agenda, other than for the enjoyment of Green Bay fans.
 Some may agree with where certain players are ranked, others are certain to disagree.

 This countdown isn’t scientific, but it wasn’t haphazardly thrown together either.
 The idea was hatched while sitting around a summer campfire, but then the work started.
 There was as much research conducted as there were rough drafts rewritten.
 For months the players on this list were debated and argued, but ultimately ranked using one criteria above the rest.

 How significantly did this player influence the unparalleled history, and culture, of the Green Bay Packers?

 With that question at the front of our mind’s we assembled this top 100 countdown.

 Of course we valued–and appropriately weighed–championships, statistics, individual honors and significant moments or plays made by every player on our list.
-We also attempted to quantify the leadership and other intangibles possessed by all players that made our preliminary list of all-time Packers (which was around 200 players).
+We also attempted to quantify the leadership and other intangibles possessed by all players that made our preliminary list of all-time Packers (which was over 200 players).